 During business hours, Turtle Mountain Community College will be open to students, parents, employees, contractors, guests, and invitees.
 Access to campus buildings is limited to normal business hours.
 Normal campus hours are 8:00 a.m. to 8:00 p.m.
-Monday through Friday.
+Mondays through Thursdays and 8:00 a.m. to 6:00 p.m. on Fridays.